We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-Among the pulsed white spectrum neutron sources available in the world, the linear electron accelerator facility at IRMM (Gelina) is the one with the best time resolution.
-Gelina combines four specially designed and distinct units: a high-power pulsed linear electron accelerator, a post-accelerating beam compression magnet system, a mercury-cooled uranium target, and very long flight paths.
+Among the pulsed white spectrum neutron sources available in the world, the linear electron accelerator facility in Geel (GELINA), is the one with the best time resolution.

 The up to 400 m long flight paths, symmetrically arranged around the uranium target, lead to experimental locations at distances of 10, 30, 50, 60, 100, 200, 300 and 400 m.
 These experimental stations are equipped with a variety of sophisticated detectors, and data acquisition and analysis systems.
-Gelina is a multi-user facility serving up to 12 different experiments simultaneously.
+Arrangements are flexible allowing installation of new equipment to meet new requirements.
+GELINA Is a multi-user facility serving up to 12 different experiments simultaneously.
 The facility is operated in shift work on a 24 hours/day basis, for about 100 hours per week.